Hitesh297/Appointment-Management/README.md

-**This project is created for a Hair Salon to manage employee details, service details and for booking appointments**
+**This project is a template for a basic application for Hair Salon.
+It is created to demonstate some of the features of .Net framework like Authentication, MVC, API, Entity Framework etc. To be used for learning purpose only.**

 ### Setting up the databse:
 - Create database locally by running Update-Database command in Package Manager Console